Change the size of a Persistent Disk

 Go to Disks

-2. In the list of persistent disks in your project, click the name of thedisk that you want to resize.
+2. In the list of disks in your project, click the name of thedisk that you want to resize.

 3. On the disk details page, clickEdit.
 You might need toclick theMore actions menu and thenEdit.